CiscoDevNet/terraform-provider-aci/docs/resources/dscp_to_priority_map.md

 ## Example Usage ##

-The configuration snippet below creates a Dscp To Priority Map with only required attributes.
+The configuration snippet below creates a DSCP to Priority Map with only required attributes.

 ```hcl